Gera1313/E-commerce/README.md

-# Object-Relational Mapping (ORM): E-Commerce Back End
+# E-Commerce Back End

 ## My project

-I am to build the back end for an e-commerce site.
+I am to build the back end for an e-commerce site following the Object-Relational Mapping (ORM) paradigm.
 Front end code was already provided to me.
 I will configure a working Express.js API to use Sequelize to interact with a MySQL database.

 ## User Story